And greetings, conversationalist Tom Sullivan sitting in for Rushlinbaugh.

 It's all very interesting.

-This is a tactic, it's an obvious tactic in the political handbook of the Democratic Party is to go after the leadership of the opposition by using hook or crook, whatever you can possibly do.
+It's an obvious tactic in the political handbook of the Democratic Party is to go after the leadership of the opposition by using hook or crook, whatever you could possibly do.

-Anyway, so we'll we'll follow this along as it as it unfolds.
+Anyway, so we'll follow this along as it unfolds.

-But that word coming down from Texas just a few minutes ago about uh Tom DeLay stepping aside temporarily as uh in his post in the uh in the house.
+But that word coming down from Texas just a few minutes ago about Tom DeLay stepping aside temporarily in his post in the House.

-Um refineries we don't have oh, we don't have refineries.
+Refineries, we don't have, oh, we don't have refineries.

-Uh great piece again, Wall Street Journal refinery in capacity today uh is uh printed today.
+Great piece again, Wall Street Journal, refinery incapacity is printed today.

-I was rooting around because he was he's in there and he was he was uh one of the Democrats that was believe it or not, this guy who's got the FBI rating his house and his car and his business and his home and there's something there's uh there's some uh there's stinkometer goes off pretty high when it comes to William Jefferson anyway.
+I was rooting around because he's in there and he was one of the Democrats that was, believe it or not, this guy who's got the FBI rating his house and his car and his business and his home.

-Good old Dennis Kacinich, who has uh never seen uh a liberal flag that isn't liberal enough for him.
+Good old Dennis Kucinich, who has never seen a liberal flag that isn't liberal enough for him.

 I mean, this guy is really way out there.

-So I start all of a sudden I started I saw all these headlines, and I wound up on Kisinich's website.
+So I started, all of a sudden, I started, I saw all these headlines, and I wound up on Kucinich's website.

-And I started reading just the just the head note of the press releases from Kucinich.
+And I started reading just the head note of the press releases from Kucinich.

 I mean, it's unbelievable.

-I'll get into the numbers here in just a minute about how nothing has been done in this country for twenty-nine years.
+I'll get into the numbers here in just a minute about how nothing has been done in this country for 29 years.

-Let's see, uh Bush was how old they because Bush had to be involved with this.
+Let's see, Bush was how old they, because Bush had to be involved with this.

 But in any case, there's no refinery built for 29 years in this country.